Actindo-AG/Documentation/Channels/Operation/03_CheckOfferUpload.md

 ![Export errors](../../Assets/Screenshots/Channels/OfferUpload/ExportErrors.png "[Export errors]")

-1. Check the list of export errors for the searched faulty offer upload.
+1. Check the list of export errors for the faulty offer upload.

 2. Click the corresponding faulty offer upload.
   The *Detail of log message "Log message title"* view is displayed.
 By default, the *Attributes* tab is preselected.